em3ndez/tiny-web-server/README.md

 ### WebSockets Performance

-The `WebSocketBroadcastDemo` class demonstrates the capability of the TinyWeb server to handle a large number of concurrent WebSocket connections efficiently.
+The `WebSocketBroadcastDemo` class demonstrates the capability of the Tiny WebSocketServer to handle a large number of concurrent WebSocket connections efficiently.
 This demo sets up a WebSocket server that can broadcast messages to multiple clients simultaneously.

 #### Key Features:
 - **Broadcasting**: The server can send messages to all connected clients, making it suitable for applications like chat rooms, live notifications, or real-time data feeds.